cycloptux/GiselleBot-Documentation/docs/source/modules/currency.rst

 ^^^^^^^^^^^^^^^^^^^
 As an additional source of income for bot currency, and as a way to show your appreciation to |bot_name|\ , you can vote for |bot_name| on `Discord Bot List <https://discordbots.org/bot/356831787445387285>`_ (click on the website name to be sent to the bot page).

 Any Discord user can vote for each bot once every 12 hours.
-Each vote for |bot_name| will award you with 125 currency coins.
+Each vote for |bot_name| will award you with **125 currency coins**.

 To help give |bot_name| a better chance to fight for the top spots, votes will count double on the weekend (Fridays, Saturdays and Sundays).
 This also means **double the amount of coins**!